Patient Bill of Rights & Responsibilities

 You have the right to appropriate assessment and management of pain.

-You have the right, in collaboration with your physician, to make decisions involving your health care.
+You have the right, in collaboration with your physician or health care provider, to make decisions involving your health care.
 This right applies to the family and/or guardian of neonates, children, and adolescents.
+Decisions may include the right to refuse drugs, treatment, or procedure offered by the hospital, to the extent permitted by law.
+Your health care provider will inform you of the medical consequences of the refusal of such drugs, treatment, or procedure.

 While this health care facility recognizes your right to participate in your care and treatment to the fullest extent possible, there are circumstances under which you may be unable to do so.
-In these situations (e.g., if you have been adjudicated incompetent in accordance with law, are found by your physician to be medically incapable of understanding the proposed treatment or procedure, are unable to communicate your wishes regarding treatment, or are an unemancipated minor) your rights are to be exercised, to the extent permitted by law, by your designated representative or other legally designated person
+In these situations (for example, if you have been adjudicated incompetent in accordance with the law, are found by your physician to be medically incapable of understanding the proposed treatment or procedure, are unable to communicate your wishes regarding treatment, or are an unemancipated minor) your rights are to be exercised to the extent permitted by law, by your designated representative or other legally authorized person.

 You have the right to make decisions regarding the withholding of resuscitative services or the foregoing of or the withdrawal of life-sustaining treatment within the limits of the law and the policies of this institution.